edgeimpulse/example-octoprint-spaghetti-detector/README.md

 - Install and configure a pi to control your printer with Octoprint - https://octoprint.org/

 - Clone the Edge Impulse project here first https://studio.edgeimpulse.com/studio/785891/

+- ENV Vars are set in the env file to default to not interfer with your printer by setting the DRY_RUN variable to 1 change this to 0 when you are ready to use the project.

 ```bash
 git clone https://github.com/edgeimpulse/example-octoprint-spaghetti-detector